connerjohnston631/functional-html/README.md

 <code> document.getElementById(my_destination_element_id).innerHTML = generate(top_div);</code>

-This may seem like a lot at first (standard html for the helloworld example would be easier), but once you create the instances of the h1 element, you can reuse and build upon these elements to create more detailed elements
+This may seem like a lot at first (standard html for the helloworld example would be easier), but once you create the instances of elements, you can reuse and build upon these elements to create more complex, detailed elements